JerryCoralis/Modeling_freefall_from_space/Code_log.md

 - smoothing accleration plot
   - we want to use `medfitl(x,n)` where n is some nth-order, the best n value for acceleration has not been found.
   - we want an n-value where the trend is kept but the noise and anomalies of the data are thrown out.
+- small patch to assignment2C.m commenting on acceleration smoothing